![]() |

 time, and there will never be a shortage of 9-5ers who can’t

-take care of their dogs’ daytime Photo credits Top left: Gus with Nina Above
+no overhead outside of durable footwear and sunblock.
+Photo credits Top left: Gus with Nina Above

 right: Our walker Janine with manfriend Seiko, pooches Gizmo (floor)